idi-ops-archive/ansible-jenkins-views/README.md

 ------------

 - Jenkins on the server to load the views to
+- curl on the server (used to load the views)
 - a Jenkins username/password that can administer views

 Role Variables